shakauthossain/Space-Invaders/README.md

 	enemyX += enemyX_change

-Here if the enemy ship touches 0 of the X-axis it will change it’s direction by 0.3 to X and 40 to Y. and if it touches 736 of the X-axis, it will change its direction by -0.3 to X and 40 to Y. And it will change its X position regularly using enemyX += enemyX_change this code.
+Here if the enemy ship touches 0 of the X-axis it will change its direction by 0.3 to X and 40 to Y. and if it touches 736 of the X-axis, it will change its direction by -0.3 to X and 40 to Y. And it will change its X position regularly using enemyX += enemyX_change this code.